shlublu/ShlubluLib/README.md

 ## Installation

 There is no binary distribution so far.
-ShlubluLib has to be built from sources.
+ShlubluLib has to be built from sources:
+* Git clone our repository (recommended as this allows pulling updates): https://github.com/shlublu/ShlubluLib.git
+* or just download the current version: https://github.com/shlublu/ShlubluLib/archive/master.zip

 ### Files system